mhariskh/mhariskh/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and always craving for knowledge.
-- 🎓 &nbsp; Studying Computer Science at National University of Sciences and Technology (NUST).
+- 🎓 &nbsp; Studied Computer Science at National University of Sciences and Technology (NUST).
+- 💼 &nbsp; Working as a Frontend Engineer at Vyro.ai
+- 💼 &nbsp; Worked as a Web Engineer at Markaz Technologies
+- 💼 &nbsp; Worked as a Web Developerr at Zaheen Systems, NSTP.
+- 💼 &nbsp; Worked as a Full Stack Developer at Intel Contact Cards (Product) and Intel Tap Cards (Parent Company)
-- 💼 &nbsp; Worked as a React JS intern at Machine Vision and Intelligence Lab.
+- 💼 &nbsp; Worked as a React JS Developer at Machine Vision and Intelligence Lab.
 - 💼 &nbsp; Worked as Web Developer at CoExLogica.
 - 🌏 &nbsp; Worked as Community Associate at Remotebase.com .
-- 🌱 &nbsp; Learning more about React JS and Animations.
+- 🌱 &nbsp; Always craving for more knowledge.
-- ✍️ &nbsp; Pursuing Content Writing as hobbies/side hustles.

 <h3> 👨🏻‍💻 &nbsp;Currently Contributing and Generating Impact at:  </h3>